abixxvii/abixxvii.github.io/_portfolio/portfolio-0.md

 collection: portfolio
 ---

-Collaborated with XFN teams, worked on multiple projects.
+Collaborated with XFN teams, worked on multiple FDA compliant projects scheduled to launch soon.
+Built test rigs and tested the reliability of equipment according to ISO standards.
 Some notable projects include,

 **Project 1: Automated ICSI Micromanipulator (Fly By Wire) AKA Auto Integra**